In today’s thought may we see how the Holy Spirit will change our temperament “old nature” into a new temperament “new nature”.

 4. Desire and ask to be filled with the Holy Spirit.
 Luke 11:13 (KJV) If ye then, being evil, know how to give good gifts unto your children: how much more shall your heavenly Father give the Holy Spirit to them that ask him?

-5. This is a very important step…Believe you are filled with the Holy Spirit!
+5. This is a very important step…after asking, and opening your heart, mind, soul and Spirit to this marvelous gift, believe you are filled with the Holy Spirit!
 And begin to thank Him for His filling.
+Have faith in God.

 Romans 14:23 (KJV) And he that doubteth is damned if he eat, because he eateth not of faith: for whatsoever is not of faith is sin.